bruno-braga/open_mas_docker_opt/README.md

 Serves as a base for other Python codes used by the architecture;

 #### Access_api.py
-Intermediate between the Python code implemented in the NetLogo input/output and the API;
+~~Intermediate between the Python code implemented in the NetLogo input/output and the API~~ (Old);
 #### Api.py
 Code used by the API container.
 Contains all API methods which are the core of the architecture;
 #### Clean_simulation_files.py
 File used by the clear_files container.
 Used to clear logs from previous simulations.
 The files that will be excluded can be chosen within this code;
 #### Db_python_netlogo.py
-File that NetLogo uses to access the API, through the py extension.
-NetLogo calls functions from this file, which in turn calls functions from access_api which ultimately communicates with the API;
+File that NetLogo uses to access the API, through the py extension;
 #### Initialize_db.py
 In case you don't use a structure ready for the DB, the SQL file, the structure of the database can be assembled through this file.
 Must be run by the Register container;
 #### sugarscape_m1.nlogo and sugarscape_m2.nlogo